There is a dark mode button on the bottom right

 Clack Clack Clack Clack Clack

 Two pairs of footsteps approached, one heavy and the other light and nimble.
 He must be short.
 A tall lanky man in a black tux burst through from the door immediately on my left.
 His voice came out in gasps from behind his monkey mask.
+The new introductions of characters were making me dizzy.

 “Fox went too far.
 Triggered the backup alarm system.”